Banff vs Lake Louise • Which One is Right for You

 Lake Louise With Family on Christmas Eve

 Its remoteness means that accommodation is much more limited.
-There are only a handful of hotels servicing the Lake Louise area.
-Meaning they are slightly more expensive and quite honestly not as lovely as the Downtown Banff hotels.
+Only a handful of hotels service the Lake Louise area, meaning they are slightly more expensive and, quite honestly, not as lovely as the Downtown Banff hotels.
 They get by mainly on their location and proximity to Lake Louise.

 Lake Louise Restaurants?
 Well, there aren’t many.
 There are a few places to eat in the Samson Mall (the Lake Louise village), including Lagaans and the Trailhead Cafe, but they close around 5pm after most tourists have gone.

-You won’t find much nightlife here either, besides the Explorers Lounge in the Lake Louise Inn, which is full of young workers.
+You won’t find much nightlife here at Lake Louise either, besides the Explorers Lounge in the Lake Louise Inn, which is full of young workers.
 So plan on drinking your wine at your accommodation.
 Don’t try venturing too far in search of food or drinks either.
 You won’t find it.
-The next town over is Field at 27 km away – and trust me, there’s not much there either.
+The next town over is Field, which is 27 km away – and trust me, there’s not much there either.

 Lake Louise in the Winter